robynrox/evse-controller/README.md

 that contains the dependencies required to develop, test and run this in a Docker container.
 Alternatively, you can install the following on your system:

-* Python 3.11.7
+* Python 3.11.7 / 3.12.3
+* Use `python3 -m venv .` or if that fails try `python -m venv .` to create a virtual environment for python at the root path of this repository (i.e. the directory that contains this README file).
+The dot at the end of the command is required and the spaces are important.
-* Use `pip install requests pyModbusTCP wallbox` to install using pip the required libraries (or install them however you like).
+* Use `bin/pip install requests pyModbusTCP wallbox` to install using pip the required libraries into the virtual environment.
-* If you are using InfluxDB version 2, also use `pip install influxdb-client`.
+* If you are using InfluxDB version 2, also use `bin/pip install influxdb-client`.

 IP addresses are in configuration.py, so if your setup happens to be very close to mine, you can feel free to make changes.